 Boiler Troubleshooting Problems for Hydronic Heating Systems - Steam Boiler Problems

 One of the biggest problems with steam boilers that is the cause of complaints is water hammer in the pipes.
 Water hammer with a steam boiler occurs when cool water meets hot steam.
-When water changes to steam it expands 1600 times in volume so when the cool water hits the hot steam there is an expansion at the cooler water expands as it becomes steam.
-The reason for the complaints is when you have water hammer in a steam boiler it sounds like someone is taking a hammer and beating on the steam pipes.
+When water changes to steam it expands 1600 times in volume.
+When the cool water hits the hot steam there is an expansion.
+The cooler water expands as it becomes steam.
+The reason for the complaints is because of the loud noise it makes.
+When you have water hammer in a steam boiler it sounds like someone is taking a hammer and beating on the steam pipes.

-It is important to make sure that the circulator pump bearing assembling and the pump motor has the proper lubrication and is free and moving before replacing the coupling.
-If the bearing assembly is seized up or difficult to turn it is likely if you replace the broken coupling with a new coupling the new coupling will break also.
-Many of these types of circulator pumps have a specific way to lubricate the bearing assembling and the pump motor.
+It is important to make sure that the circulator pump bearing assembling and the pump motor has the proper lubrication.
+Make sure it is free and moving before replacing the coupling.
+If the bearing assembly is seized up or difficult to turn it is likely, if you replace the broken coupling with a new coupling, the new coupling will break also.
+Many of these types of circulator pumps have a specific way to lubricate the bearing assembly and the pump motor.

 Problems that can occur with any type of circulator pump including cartridge type or the circulator pump with bearing assemblies and couplings can be the motor run capacitor.
-Some run capacitors for some boiler circulator motors are proprietary and can only be purchased from the boiler circulator pump manufacturer or a manufacturer distributor.
+Some run capacitors for some boiler circulator motors are proprietary and can only be purchased from the boiler circulator pump manufacturer or a manufacturer-distributor.
 If the circulator motor quits running or runs slower than normal then the capacitor should be checked for proper rating which is rated in microfarads.
-If the capacitor is replaced the microfarad rating should be the same as the one replaced for proper functioning of the circulator motor.
+If the capacitor is replaced the microfarad rating should be the same as the one replaced with a proper functioning of the circulator motor.

-Boiler Troubleshooting Problems for Hydronic Heating Systems - Air Problems with Hot Water Boiler Loops
+Air Problems with Hot Water Boiler Loops

 Additionally, the piping design should including proper valves and boiler drains on the near boiler piping to allow for proper flushing of the boiler loop especially after a repair is made.
 Proper isolation valves in the near boiler piping supply and return help with flushing the loop of all the air and refilling the loop.
-If the boiler loop utilizes radiators or convectors then it is important that the radiators and convectors have air bleeders to get rid of air in the system that will slowly build up over time at the boiler uses makeup water.
+If the boiler loop utilizes radiators or convectors then it is important that the radiators and convectors have air bleeders.
+Air bleeders to get rid of air in the system.
+Otherwise, it will slowly build up over time as the boiler uses makeup water.

 Please see the boiler expansion tank page for specifics about troubleshooting problems with expansion tanks.

-Other Problems with Boilers and Troubleshooting
+Other Problems with Boilers and Troubleshooting:

 Boiler Troubleshooting Problems for Hydronic Heating Systems